brunojppb/brunojppb.github.io/_posts/2023-07-23-node-distributed-lock.md

 certain resources, allowing you to control which thread can read or write to shared data.

-In a single-thread runtime like Node.js, you generally don't need locks, but in multi-threaded environments like in [Rust](https://www.rust-lang.org/), you usually need to use the primitives for atomic operations provided by the standard library like the [std::sync::Mutex](https://doc.rust-lang.org/std/sync/struct.Mutex.html), which guarantees that a given code path is only accessed by one thread at a time.
+In a single-thread, event-loop based runtime like Node.js, you generally don't need locks, but in multi-threaded environments like in [Rust](https://www.rust-lang.org/), you usually need to use the primitives for atomic operations provided by the standard library like [std::sync::Mutex](https://doc.rust-lang.org/std/sync/struct.Mutex.html), which guarantees that a given code path is only accessed by one thread at a time.